-Did you know dogs with this hybrid ancestry are 34% faster at learning advanced commands than the average breed?
-Combining two of the most intelligent working breeds creates a powerhouse of focus and loyalty.
-This mix thrives in roles from family companion to service work, thanks to its sharp mind and adaptable nature.
+Did you know that dogs of this hybrid ancestry learn 34 percent faster to perform advanced commands than the average breed?
+The cross between two of the smartest working breeds makes a machine of concentration and devotion.
+This combination is successful in all sorts of jobs, including family companion and service work, due to its quick mind and flexibility.

 Overview of the Belgian Malinois and German Shepherd Mix